viperproject/prusti-dev/user-guide/src/verify/overflow.md

 # Overflow checks

-The overflow checks are enabled by default.
+Overflow checks are enabled by default.

-When the overflow checks are enabled, Prusti models integers as bounded values with a range that depends on the type of the integer.
+When overflow checks are enabled, Prusti models integers as bounded values with a range that depends on the type of the integer.
 Values of `u32` types, for example, would be modeled to be between `0` and `2^32 - 1`.

-When the overflow checks are disabled, Prusti models each integer type as an unbounded integer.
+When overflow checks are disabled, Prusti models each integer type as an unbounded integer.

-There are two ways to disable overflow checks in Prusti, depending on how you use the tool:

-- If you use Prusti from the IDE, create a file named `Prusti.toml` containing `check_overflows=false` in the same folder of the program that you want to verify.
-- If you run Prusti from the command line, place the `Prusti.toml` in the folder from which you run Prusti, or set the `PRUSTI_CHECK_OVERFLOWS=false` environment variable.
+Overflow checks can be disabled by setting the [`check_overflows`](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.htm#check_overflows) flag to `false`.
+See [Providing Flags](https://viperproject.github.io/prusti-dev/dev-guide/config/providing.html) in the developer guide for details.